- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast, Dinner

 Today we ferry back across to Newfoundland and continue to Rocky Harbour, located on the west coast in the heart of Gros Morne National Park.
-Finds of arrowheads in the area indicate that the Mi'kmaq once inhabited the area.
-The second largest National Park in eastern Canada, Gros Morne National Park is a UNESCO World Heritage Site stretching across 1805 square kilometres of western Newfoundland as part of the towering Long-Range Mountains.
+Finds of arrowheads in the area indicate that the Micmac once inhabited the area.
+The second largest National Park in eastern Canada, Gros Morne is a UNESCO World Heritage Site stretching across 1805 square kilometres of western Newfoundland as part of the towering Long-Range Mountains.
 Encircled by tiny seaside communities, and encompassing forests, freshwater fjords, bogs, barren lowlands, moose, and striking cliffs and shorelines, this area is also world-renowned for its complex geology.
-After check-in, we will enjoy a group dinner and then a traditional Newfoundland Kitchen Party.

 Meals: Breakfast, Dinner

-Making our way along the Viking Trail Route and we will have plenty of scenic stops, with informative talks from our Tour Leader throughout our journey.
+Making our way along the Viking Trail Route and we will have plenty of scenic stops along the way, with informative talks from our Tour Leader throughout our journey.
 Then, we visit the Iceberg Alley and the historic town of Twillingate.
-At the Prime Berth Twillingate Fishing and Heritage Centre, an interpretive fishing centre, we learn about the history of the all-important fishing industry in Newfoundland, and how the industry has changed over the years.
+At the Prime Berth Fishery and Heritage Centre, an interpretive fishing centre, we learn about the history of the all-important fishing industry in Newfoundland, and how the industry has changed over the years.
 This afternoon is spent exploring the area with a tour taking in the history of Twillingate and the surrounding areas.
 We stop and visit Long Point Lighthouse, which sits more than 300 feet above the sea and is still operated by one lighthouse keeper year-round guiding ships through the fog and the stormy nights.
 After check-in, we will enjoy a group dinner.

 Overnight: Gander